ST elevation: Myocardial infarction

 12-lead electrocardiogram showing ST-segment elevation (orange) in I, aVL and V1–V5 with reciprocal changes (blue) in the inferior leads, indicative of an anterior wall myocardial infarction.

 When there is a blockage of the coronary artery, there will be lack of oxygen supply to all three layers of cardiac muscle (transmural ischemia).
-The leads facing the injured cardiac muscle cells will record the action potential as ST elevation during systole while during diastole, there will be depression of the PR segment and the PT segment.
-Since PR and PT interval are regarded as baseline, ST segment elevation is regarded as a sign of myocardial ischemia.
+The leads facing the injured cardiac muscle cells will record the action potential as ST elevation during systole while during diastole, there will be depression of the PR segment and the TP segment.
+Since PR and TP interval are regarded as baseline, ST segment elevation is regarded as a sign of myocardial ischemia.
 The opposing leads (such as V3 and V4 versus posterior leads V7–V9) always show reciprocal ST segment changes (ST elevation in one lead is followed by ST depression in the opposing lead).
 This is highly specific for myocardial infarction.
 An upsloping, convex ST segment is highly predictive of a myocardial infarction (Pardee sign) while a concave ST elevation is less suggestive and can be found in other non-ischaemic causes.
 Following infarction, ventricular aneurysm can develop, which leads to persistent ST elevation, loss of S wave, and T wave inversion.

 Weakening of the electrical activity of the cardiac muscles causes the decrease in height of the R wave in those leads facing it.
 In opposing leads, it manifests as Q wave.
 However, Q waves may be found in healthy individuals at lead I, aVL, V5 and V6 due to left to right depolarisation.